 New document versions are automatically created when a document is modified within a user's lockout session, once per lockout.
 For example, if a user opens a plan file as read/write and then saves that document, the new version becomes the current version of the document, and the prior version is "archived" in the audit database.
 Whether the user saves the document once or multiple times within the lockout session, only one version is created.
 However, if the user closes the document and then reopens it, creating a new lockout session, another version will be created if the user saves the document.

-Administrators have access to an additional means of creating document versions of Axiom spreadsheet files, using the Create Restore Point feature on the Axiom Designer tab.
+Administrators have access to an additional means of creating and restoring document versions of Axiom spreadsheet files, using the Axiom Designer tab.
 Using this feature saves the file and creates a new document version, within the same lockout session.

-The available document history at any particular time depends on how your System Data Purge Scheduler job is configured.
+The available document history at any particular time depends on how your System.SystemDataPurge job is configured in Scheduler.
 This task purges audit history as of a specified number of days.
-For example, if the task is configured to purge audit data older than 30 days, then you cannot view or restore any document versions older than 30 days.
+For example, if the task is configured to purge audit data older than 15 days (the default value), then you cannot view or restore any document versions older than 15 days.
+Only administrators can see and edit system jobs in Scheduler.